Geology of the Iberian Peninsula: Iberian Massif

-Cantabrian Zone
+Cantabrian zone

-The Cantabrian Zone consists of Carboniferous and older Paleozoic unmetamorphosed rocks.
+The Cantabrian zone consists of Carboniferous and older Paleozoic unmetamorphosed rocks.

 It is bounded on the west and south-west sides by a concave arc of Precambrian rocks called the Narcea window, and the Villabandin window in the Narcea antiform.

 The Herreria Formation from the Lower Cambrian consists of shale and feldspathic sandstone alternating, with some conglomerate.
 These have a thickness of 1 to 1.5 km.

-The Lancara Formation consists of a couple of hundred metres of limestone.
+The Lancara Formation consists of a couple of hundred metres of limestone and dolostone.
 The lower part was formed in peritidal zones in the Lower Cambrian, and the upper member from the Middle Cambrian contains fossils and is red or green glauconictic and nodular limestone.

 The Oville Formation from Middle to Upper Cambrian contains alternating shale and sandstone.
 Trilobite fossils are common in the shale.

 The Barrios Formation is Arenigian and up to 500 m thick.
 It consists of a white massive quartzite.